 This act has no specific rules for determining the fate or effect of a charging order when the limited liability company undergoes a merger, conversion, interest exchange, or domestication under [Article] 10.
-In the proper circumstances, such an organic change might trigger an order under subsection (b)(2).
+In the proper circumstances, such an organic change might trigger an order under Subsection (b)(2).

-Subsection (c) -The phrase "that distributions under the charging order will not pay the judgment debt within a reasonable period of time" comes from case law.
-See, e.g., Nigri v.
+Subsection (c)-The phrase "that distributions under the charging order will not pay the judgment debt within a reasonable period of time" comes from case law.
+See, e.g., Stewart v.
+Lanier Park Med.
+Office Bldg., Ltd., 578 S.E.2d 572, 574 (Ga.
+Ct.
+App.
+2003) ("Judicial sale may be appropriate where . . . it is apparent that distributions under the charging order will not pay the judgment debt within a reasonable amount of time."); Nigri v.
 Lotz, 453 S.E.2d 780, 783 (Ga.
 Ct.
 App.
-1995).
-A purchaser at a foreclosure sale obtains only the very limited rights of a mere transferee under Section 502 and is in some ways more vulnerable and less powerful than the holder of a charging order.
-After foreclosure and sale, subsection (b) no longer applies.
+1995).).
+A purchaser at a foreclosure sale obtains only the very limited rights of a transferee under Section 502 and is in some ways more vulnerable and less powerful than the holder of a charging order.
+After foreclosure and sale, Subsection (b) no longer applies.
 More generally, the court is no longer involved in the matter.
 For the vulnerability of a transferee, see Section 107(b), comment.

-Subsection (d) - This provision allows the judgment debtor to end the charging order without need for a hearing.
+Subsection (d)-This provision allows the judgment debtor to end the charging order without need for a hearing.

-Subsection (e) - Traditionally, charging order provisions referred to the possibility of "redeeming" an interest subject to a charging order.
+Subsection (e)-Traditionally, charging order provisions referred to the possibility of "redeeming" an interest subject to a charging order.
 That usage was confusing, leaving several important questions unanswered.
-This act substitutes an approach that more closely parallels the modern, real-world possibility of the LLC or its members buying the underlying judgment (and thereby dispensing with any interference the judgment creditor might seek to inflict on the LLC).
+This act substitutes a far simpler approach, contemplating the limited partnership or its members buying the underlying judgment and thereby dispensing with any interference the judgment creditor might seek to inflict on the partnership.